lammps/lammps/doc/src/fix_balance.rst

 :math:`P_x P_y P_z = P`, the total number of processors.
 This is sufficient to achieve good load-balance for some problems on some processor counts.
-However, all the processor sub-domains will still have the same shape and the same volume.
+However, all the processor subdomains will still have the same shape and the same volume.

 On a particular time step, a load-balancing operation is only performed if the current "imbalance factor" in particles owned by each processor